Reyhaneesmailizadeh/Linear-Control-Theory/FinalProject/Readme.md

 # Introduction
-DC motor system analysis in matlab.
+DC motor system: analysis, simulation, and modeling in matlab.